 Pin Clicks are the total number of times a Pinterest user clicks or taps on the pins to take a closer look at them.

 Often, people tap on the pin to look at it because they want to know what the pin is about.

 This is a pretty accurate measure of your content’s relevance and how much it resonates with the target audience.
 If you see a higher number of clicks on the pins, you might want to dig in deep and find the reason behind the increase in clicks.

 Learning about them in-depth will allow you to find out what exactly the audience finds interesting.
 Is it the information, or the design template, or something else?!

 If you want a percentage of how well your pins are performing overall, keeping a close eye on the pin clicks rate is the best way to do that.
 By monitoring the graph closely, you will be able to identify the days with the highest clicks!

 This could be either because you shared more pins that day or your content was more relevant.

 Saves (or Repins)

-Saves is the measure of times when someone likes your post and saves it onto one of their boards.
+The next metric in Pinterest analytics is Saves.
+It is the measure of times when someone likes your post and saves it onto one of their boards.
 A saved pin indicates how much value you are packing in the content that goes up on your profiles.